shariq1989/cookbook/content/recipe/mac-cheese-balls.md

 8. Serve with Sriracha aioli.
 {{< end_recipe >}}

-### ABOUT THE MEAL
+### About the Mac and Cheese Balls

 Ever get bored making the same thing over and over again?
 During quarantine, the kids most certainly did.
 We decided to give mac and cheese balls a try and came up with this yummy meal.
-The kids and I hope you enjoy it.
+The kids and I hope you enjoy it as much as we did.

 #### What ingredients are needed for this meal?